phn/pytpm/doc/reference_tpm.rst

     :members:

-The function :func:`pytpm.tpm.tpm_data` is used to initialize a TPM state and for performing calulations that will set various dependent properties of the state.
+The function :func:`pytpm.tpm.tpm_data` is used to initialize a TPM state and for performing calculations that will set various dependent properties of the state.
 The independent properties must be set manually.